plotly/dash-labs/docs/03-TemplateLayoutSystem.md

             "Specify the Phase and Amplitudue for the chosen function" ]
     ),
-    role="input",
+    location="sidebar",
     before="phase",
 )

 tpl.add_component(
     dcc.Markdown(children=["# H2 Title\n", "Here is the *main* plot"]),
-    role="output",
+    location="main",
     before=0,
 )

 tpl.add_component(
     dcc.Link("Made with Dash", href="https://dash.plotly.com/"),
     component_property="children",
-    role="output",
+    location="main",
 )

 app.layout = dbc.Container(fluid=True, children=tpl.children)

 if __name__ == "__main__":
     app.run_server(debug=True)

 ```

 ![](https://i.imgur.com/AW53Sun.png)

-## Accessing individual components to build custom layouts
+## Advanced: Accessing individual components to build custom layouts
+This section describes how to retrieve components that have been added to, and created by, a template.
+It is intended mostly for information purposes, and is not intended to be a common workflow.

-### `CallbackWrapper`
+### Template locations property
-The components added to a template are stored in the `.roles` property.
+The components added to a template are stored in the `.locations` property.

-This is a dictionary from template `roles` to `OrderedDict`s of `ArgumentComponents` (described below).
-All templates define at least two roles: `"input"` and `"output"`.
-By default, all components corresponding to the `@app.callback` `inputs` and `state` arguments are assigned the `"input"` role and therefore are included in the `.roles["input"]` `OrderedDict`.
-Similarly, all components corresponding to the `@app.callback` `output` argument are assigned the "output" role and therefore are included in the `.roles["output"]` `OrderedDict`.
-Templates may optionally define additional roles, and dependency values can be assigned to these roles using the `role` argument (e.g. `dl.Input(..., role="footer")`).
+This is a dictionary from template `location` to `OrderedDict`s of `ArgumentComponents` (described below).

 ### ArgumentComponents
-You might think that the values of the `.roles["inputs"]` and `.roles["output"]` dictionaries described above would simply be the components added to the template.
+You might think that the values of the `.location` dictionaries described above would simply be collections of the components added to the template.
 The reason it's not quite that simple is that for a single component added to a template, the template may create multiple components: There is the original component, one for the label, and both of these may be wrapped in a container component.
 Because the caller may want access to any, or all, of these components individually, references to all of these components, and their associated props, are stored in a `ArgumentComponents` instance.
 Here are the attributes of `ArgumentComponents`, and an example of why a caller may want to access them.

  - `.arg_component`: This a reference to the innermost component that actually provides the callback function with an input value, which corresponds to the properties stored in `.arg_property` attribute.
 A caller would want to access this component in order to register additional callback functions to execute when the callback function is updated.
  - `.label_component`: This is the component that displays the label string for the component, where the label text is stored in the `.label_property` property of the component.
 A caller may want to access this component to customize the label styling, or access the current value of the label string.
  - `.container_component`: This is the outer-most component that contains all the other components described above, where the contained components are stored in the `.container_property` property of the container.
-This is generally the component that a caller should incorporate when building a custom layout.
+This is generally the component that a caller would incorporate when building a custom layout.

 This example uses `@app.callback` to add components to a template, constructs a fully custom layout, and defines custom callbacks on the components returned by `@app.callback`.
 This is loosely based on the Dash Bootstrap Components example at https://dash-bootstrap-components.opensource.faculty.ai/examples/iris/.